bendqh1/bash/2_create_a_apache_based_website.md

-## Point Domain DNSs to you IaaS hosting provider
+## Point Domain DNSs to your IaaS hosting provider
 Just do it !

 ## Define a domain to work with